-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Establishes classroom rules and procedures that facilitate students working cooperatively and acknowledge students who adhere to rules and procedures, but less than the majority of students are displaying the desired effect.
-Establishes classroom rules and procedures that facilitate students working cooperatively and acknowledge students who adhere to rules and procedures.
-The desired effect is displayed in the majority of students.
-Based on student evidence, implements adaptations to achieve the desired effect by more than 90% of the students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Establishes classroom Establishes classroom rules Based on called for but incorrectly or rules and procedures that and procedures that facilitate student not exhibited. with parts facilitate students working students working cooperatively evidence, missing. cooperatively and and acknowledge students implements acknowledge students who adhere to rules and adaptations to who adhere to rules and procedures. achieve the procedures, but less than desired effect by the majority of students The desired effect is displayed more than 90% are displaying the desired in the majority of students. of the students. effect.